rackerlabs/support-how-to/content/account-management/new-user-workflow.md

 ### Account manager

 If you're an account manager and owner, use the following steps to create a new user for your account:

 1. In the upper-right corner of the Control Panel, click **Account > User Management**.
 2. Click **Create User** in the **Users** tab of the **Users & Permissions** screen.
 3. Fill out the form and click **Create User**.

 The system automatically sends an email invitation to the user.
+This invitation expires in as soon as two days.

 **Note**: A *Pending invitation acceptance* banner displays on the **User Details** screen until they accept the emailed invitation and register.